Sukii/OnContradictions/README.md

 $$V = R/Q$$

-which are not even well-defined; in the sense that there are multiple avatars of this set possible and it is possible to define them as subsets of $[q_1,q_2]$ for any two distinct rationals $q_1, q_2$ that will remain untractable even for Lebesque measure.
+which are not even well-defined; in the sense that there are multiple avatars of this set possible and it is possible to define them as subsets of $[q_1,q_2]$ for any two distinct rationals $q_1, q_2$ that will remain intractable even for Lebesgue measure.
 We will keep ourselves far way from those kinds of pathologies, however interesting they may be.
-The ockam razor for avoiding such sets is that these sets are not well-ordered sets and they do not have an associated metric that can uniquely define a metric distance between two points in the set.
+The Occam razor for avoiding such sets is that these sets are not well-ordered sets and they do not have an associated metric that can uniquely define a metric distance between two points in the set.

 Of course, we invented all this mechanism to convince the audience that,